The mission of The Fighting Chance is to get people back into work through sport, boxing training and individual employability support.

 It was clear sport and boxing could provide real social value by helping people improve their physical & mental health, and their individual development.
 I realised the core principles of boxing training: discipline, teamwork, self-control, self-respect gets people engaged and motivated.
 So, I set about developing a programme that linked the motivating power of sporting activity and training with intensive and personalised employability support.

-I’m delighted at the impact The Fighting Chance has had on so many people in just 3 years.
+I’m proud of the impact The Fighting Chance has had on so many people in just 3 years.
 We’ve seen them get back into work, training and set up their own business.
 We’ve seen them get to grips with their barriers to finding work.
 We’ve witnessed the boxing training inspire people and bring about positive life changes.

 There’s nothing more rewarding than helping people achieve their goals.